bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ### Request Cancellation and Rejection {#cancel-request}

 Once a request stream has been opened, the request MAY be cancelled by either endpoint.
-A client SHOULD gracefully cancel a request by making a new request stream and sending a cancellation request as described in
+A user agent client SHOULD gracefully cancel a request by using the CANCEL frame.
+A user agent server receiving a `CANCEL` request (not frame) MUST respond to the request immediately with a 405 Method Not Allowed error as described in
-{{Section 9 of SIP2.0}}, or alternatively using the CANCEL frame.
+{{Section 21.4.6 of SIP2.0}}.

+> **Author's Note:** This is because the `CSeq` header has been removed, so we can't use the `CANCEL` request.

 An endpoint MAY abruptly cancel any request by resetting both the sending and receiving parts of the streams by sending a `RESET_STREAM` frame (see {{Section 19.4 of QUIC-TRANSPORT}}) and a `STOP_SENDING` frame (see
 {{Section 19.5 of QUIC-TRANSPORT}}).
-A user agent client may wish to do this if it has run out of new streams to open in order to send a new cancellation request, or does not wish to use the CANCEL frame.
+A user agent client may do this if it does not wish to use the CANCEL frame.

-When the user agent server cancels a request without perfoming any application processing, the request is considered "rejected".
+When the user agent server abruptly cancels a request without perfoming any application processing, the request is considered "rejected".
 The server SHOULD abort its response stream with the error code SIP3_REQUEST_REJECTED.
 In this context, "processed" means that some data from the request stream was passed to some higher layer of software that might have taken some action as a result.
 The user agent client can treat requests rejected by the user agent server as though they had never been sent at all, and may be retried later.

 User agent servers MUST NOT use the SIP3_REQUEST_REJECTED error code for requests that were partially or fully processed.
 When a server abandons a response after partial processing, it SHOULD abort its response stream with